-Before installing any outdoor lighting you should find out the key facts about the property and then use the following information to find out if your outdoor lighting project needs planning approval.
+Before installing any outdoor lighting, find out the key facts about your property.
+Use this information to find out if your outdoor lighting project needs planning approval.

 Any proposal that involves lighting outdoor areas needs to be assessed against the Outdoor lighting code.
-Example projects may include, but are not limited to, the lighting of houses, apartment buildings, tennis courts, sporting fields, commercial premises and private car parks.
+Proposals include, but are not limited to, the lighting of houses, apartment buildings, tennis courts, sporting fields, commercial premises and private car parks.
 Lighting such as street and traffic lights, public utilities and public facilities are not subject to compliance with this code.

 No development application required